 Tired of red salsa?
 Try this Roasted Tomatillo Salsa with your favorite chips for a delicious appetizer!

-I knew this recipe was at least a semi-success when my husband got home from work and asked why our house smelt like a Mexican food restaurant.
+I knew this recipe was at least a semi-success when my husband got home from work and asked why our house smelled like a Mexican food restaurant.

 When considering what culture I wanted to focus on for my Global Garden debut, I immediately knew Mexican was the way to go.
 I have this love for Mexican food that outdoes my love for all other cuisines.
 Nothing makes me feel more warm and fuzzy than a bowl of guacamole with some crunchy corn tortilla chips.